ANSYS Lumerical

 Three basic approaches to building an Apptainer container for your ANSYS software include,

-- Build a Docker container on a different system, from one of the provided DockerFiles, then build (or “compose”) an Apptainer container using the Docker container as a base.
+- Build a Docker container, from one of the provided DockerFiles, on a different system.
+Then build (or “compose”) an Apptainer container using the Docker container as a base or

 lumerical.deffrom scratch, by following the regular Lumerical installation instructions - Convert a DockerFile to an Apptainer definition file.